aws-neuron/aws-neuron-sdk/release-notes/torch/torch-neuronx/index.rst

 Lower performance for BERT-Large
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Currently we see 8% less performance when running the BERT-Large pre-training tutorial with Torch-NeuronX 2.1 as compared to Torch-NeuronX 1.13.
+Currently we see 8% less performance when running the BERT-Large pre-training tutorial with PyTorch 2.1 (torch-neuronx) as compared to PyTorch 1.13 (torch-neuronx).

 Slower loss convergence for GPT-2 pretraining using ZeRO1 tutorial when using recommended compiler flags
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Currently with Torch-NeuronX 2.1, we see slower loss convergence in the :ref:`ZeRO1 tutorial<zero1-gpt2-pretraining-tutorial>` when using recommended compiler flags.
+Currently with PyTorch 2.1 (torch-neuronx), we see slower loss convergence in the :ref:`ZeRO1 tutorial<zero1-gpt2-pretraining-tutorial>` when using recommended compiler flags.
 To work-around this issue and restore faster convergence, please replace the ``NEURON_CC_FLAGS`` as below:

 .. code:: python